fab13n/metalua/src/tilo/readme.md

 =============

 Tidal Lock is a work in progress, in a early stage.
-At its core is a formal essay describing the underlying type system, which isn't in a publishable state yet.
-I can send drafts upon request, though.
+At its core is a formal essay describing the underlying type system; it still misses some key parts, most prominently a soundness theorem demonstration.

 The compiler is, at this stage, still an exploratory tool to test the paper's theories.
 It's written in Metalua, an self-extensible dialect